pyvec/naucse.python.cz/lessons/beginners-en/files/index.md

 ```

 You can use the `finally` block every time you need
-o close or terminate something - not just a file but
+to close or terminate something -- not just a file,
-it can be a database connection.
+it can also be a database connection.

 ## The `with` statement

 Because the `try/finally` block is quite verbose,
 there is a better way in Python.
-It is the `with` statement:
+It's the `with` statement:

 ```python
 def initial_character():